World Tourism Day has been celebrated on September 26th every year since 1980. This year, the theme is Tourism for Inclusive Growth.

 Net zero carbon emissions by 2050 is “too little too late” according to the latest report by the Climate Crisis Advisory Group with world-leading scientists reiterating that net zero carbon emission targets by 2050 is no longer adequate to avoid large-scale global disaster.
 It follows the August 2021 Intergovernmental Panel on Climate Change’s (IPCC) Sixth Assessment Report (AR6) titled ‘The Final Warning Bell’ which it states is the “final warning” for the future of humanity.
 Exceeding 1.5°C above pre-industrial level will take our world into the dangerous zone of climate change where damage to our natural world will be irreversible.

-The new vision of sustainable tourism requires all sectors of the travel industry to step-up to rigorous sustainability with accountability and transparency to regain consumer trust, to leave destinations better than we find it, to support the Global Goals (also known as Sustainable Development Goals) and to reach Net Zero Carbon Emissions OR better – Carbon Positive – before 2030.
+The new vision of sustainable tourism requires all sectors of the travel industry to step-up to rigorous sustainability with accountability and transparency to regain consumer trust, to leave destinations better than we find it, to support the Global Goals (also known as Sustainable Development Goals) and to reach Net Zero Carbon Emissions OR better – Climate Positive (also known as Carbon Negative) – before 2030.

 It must be NOW!